 Volunteer Checks and Insurance

-All volunteers will be required to complete a Working With Vulnerable People check and may be asked to complete various first aid, health and safety and other training.
+All volunteers will be required to complete a Working With Vulnerable People (WWVP) check and may be asked to complete various first aid, health and safety and other training.

 You can apply for a Tasmanian WWVP from anywhere.
 Please note that the process can take 4 weeks or longer in Tasmania and 8 weeks or longer from interstate or overseas.

 All volunteers will be engaged through an Auspicious Arts Project Inc. volunteer agreement to ensure they are covered by AAP’s volunteer and public liability insurance.